-The Authority conducts monthly visual observations of all drainage areas within SAN for the presence of unauthorized NSWDs and any authorized NSWDs and their sources, as described in Section 7.8.4.2.
-As a prohibited or unauthorized NSWD, over-irrigation will be inspected for during these dry weather visual observations.
-The objective of the monthly inspections is to identify sources of NSWDs and to check that BMPs are being properly implemented and are effective, and to prevent or eliminate unauthorized discharges.
+The Authority conducts monthly visual observations of all drainage areas within SAN for the presence of unauthorized non-storm water discharges and any authorized non-storm water discharges and their sources, as described in Section 7.8.4.2.
+The objective of the monthly inspections is to identify sources of non-storm water discharges and to check that BMPs are being properly implemented and are effective, and to prevent or eliminate unauthorized discharges.

-3.3.5 SPECIAL STUDIES
+3.6.5 SPECIAL STUDIES